Photo: ABC’s The Dreamhouse/Artemis Films.

 Such difficulties, the report argued, “will potentially increase the long term costs of the NDIS.”

-Gemma Cooney, the Regional General Manager of the disability support provider House With No Steps, says that while all of her clients in supported living in northern Sydney and the Illawarra region have received face-to-face interviews, she is concerned by the increasing prevalence of phone interviews among other clients.
+Gemma Cooney, the Regional General Manager of the disability support provider House With No Steps, said that while all of her clients in supported living in northern Sydney and the Illawarra region have received face-to-face interviews, she is concerned by the increasing prevalence of phone interviews among other clients.

 “I think it’s fraught with lots of challenges,” she said.

 “And it’s good for coordinators to actually meet the person – to put a face to a name and see that they are dealing with a person, not just a voice at the end of a phone.”

-South Australian Dignity for Disability MP Kelly Vincent, the youngest woman ever elected by any Australian parliament, says that this issue underlines the need for the NDIS to fulfil its “choice and control” philosophy in all aspects of the planning process.
+South Australian Dignity for Disability MP Kelly Vincent, the youngest woman ever elected by any Australian parliament, said that this issue underlines the need for the NDIS to fulfil its “choice and control” philosophy in all aspects of the planning process.

 “The move to phone interviews certainly seems to be a cost cutting measure, as well as an efficiency measure since they are quite behind schedule,” she said.